Matcha Info

 _________________________________________________________________

-To summize, Matcha has green tea’s health benefits in a more potent and concentrated form.
+To summarize, Matcha has green tea’s same health benefits in a more potent and concentrated form.

-Drinking matcha is a great way to fight inflammation, improve weight loss, and stabilize mood.
+Drinking Matcha is a great way to encourage weight loss, improve blood glucose levels, battle inflammation, and calm mood.

-Matcha also contains more caffeine than conventional green tea.
+Matcha also contains more caffeine than green tea.

 +